Learning Outcomes

 Vested Interests

 A vested interest arises when a beneficiary is identified and does not need to satisfy any further condition to become entitled.
-The beneficiary may have to wait to receive the property (e.g., until reaching a certain age), but the right exists now.
+The beneficiary may have to wait to receive the property (for example, until reaching a certain age or the life tenant’s death), but the right exists now.
 If the beneficiary dies before receiving the property, the interest passes to their estate.

 Contingent Interests

-A contingent interest arises when a beneficiary’s entitlement depends on meeting a condition (e.g., surviving another person, reaching a certain age, or marrying).
-If the condition is not met, the interest never vests.
+A contingent interest arises when a beneficiary’s entitlement depends on meeting a condition (for example, reaching a certain age, surviving a named person, or qualifying in a profession).
+If the condition is not met within the relevant period, the interest never vests.
+If there is no effective gift over, the property may revert on resulting trust to the settlor or their estate.

 A trust states: "to my son if he reaches age 25."
 The son is currently 20.
 What type of interest does he have?